MuhammadAqhariNasrin/Twitter-Sentiment-on-Lionel-Messi/README.md

 # Twitter-Sentiment-on-Lionel-Messi
-A twitter sentiment analysis on Lionel Messi keyword
+A twitter sentiment analysis on Lionel Messi keyword by classifying the Positive, Negative, and Neutral tweets by machine learning models for classification, text mining, text analysis, data analysis, and data visualization.